stronnag/msp-rs/README.md

 ### Unsafe (C) serial implementation

-The rust serialport crate is used device enumeration. for Prior to version 0.10.0, the serialport crate was also used for I/O; since then a custom implementation is used.
+The rust serialport crate is used device enumeration.
+Prior to version 0.10.0, the serialport crate was also used for I/O; since then a custom implementation is used.

 This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate: